-Our goal is to appeal to students not usually drawn to band and orchestra programs using an instrument to which young people relate well while mirroring the curricular integrity of those more traditional programs.
-If there is a population at your school that is not receiving music education, then Lead Guitar can help.
+Our goal is to appeal to students not usually drawn to band and orchestra programs using an instrument relevant to any tradition, genre, and cultural background.
+If there is a population at your school that is not receiving music education, Lead Guitar can help.

-A Lead Guitar instructor partners with a certified teacher from your school to co-teach a year-round guitar class.
-Your classroom teacher learns and plays along with the students while the LG instructor models our curriculum.
+A Lead Guitar Teaching Artist partners with a certified teacher from your school to co-teach a year-round guitar ensemble class.
+Your classroom teacher learns and plays along with the students while the LG Teaching Artist models our proprietary curriculum.
 When the class meets without our instructor present, the Teacher-of-Record (TOR) guides practice and reviews concepts introduced in previous meetings.

-For high schools and middle schools that meet five days per week, the TOR often pushes forward in the curriculum.
-Whenever possible, our LG instructor stays for an additional hour each week to offer private or small group lessons for students or the Teacher-of-Record.
+For high schools and middle schools that meet five days per week, the TOR can push students further along in the curriculum.
+Where scheduling allows, our LG instructor's visits can include private or small group lessons for students or the Teacher-of-Record.

-Annual Teachers Workshop for Professional Development credits as well as private lessons for teachers, where needed
+Annual Teachers Workshop for Professional Development credits as well as 1:1 consultation for teachers to improve their own guitar technique and pedagogy

 More than 80% of students eligible = FREE PROGRAM